February Special Offer! Order your colour explosion now, with up to 40% off our Botany Lap Waste - Find out more

-This month our Fibre Focus talks about the Shetland Sheep, the most important attribute of this breed is its wool, which is the finest of all native breeds and shows an amazing variety of colours and patterns.
+The most important attribute of the Shetland sheep breed is its wool, which is the finest of all native breeds and shows an amazing variety of colours and patterns.

 There are 11 main whole colours and 30 recognised markings.
 The fleece tends to be shed in spring.
 At this point the fleece can sometimes be plucked or rooed by hand.
 The fleece weighs from 2 - 3lbs.